nbirnel/learning-graph-theory/README.rst

 An edge `e = uv` of a graph *joins* the vertices `u` and `v`;
 `u` and `v` are *adjacent*, and are *neighbors* of eachother.
 `u` and `e` are *incident*, as are `v` and `e`.

+An edge has *orientation* if the direction of the relationship between it's incident vertices is meaningful.

 Two vertices which are not incident of the same edge are *non-adjacent*.